 3. Blue Lightning (developed by Epyx, published by Atari Corporation 1989)

 This combat flight simulator was one of the launch titles, released along with the Atari handheld.

 Blue Lightning was very well-received, with reviewers claiming the graphics were incredibly realistic.
-The gameplay is as good as the graphics, which makes for a must-
+The gameplay is as good as the graphics, which makes for a must- have game.

 2. Scrapyard Dog (developed by Creative Software Designs, published by Atari Corporation 1991)

 Scrapyard Dog is a single-player platform game, released for the AL in 1991.

 This is one of the more challenging Lynx games.
 Louie’s dog, Scraps, is kidnapped by Mr. Big.
 The objective of the game is to find and rescue Scraps in 33 stages.
 To make the player’s life harder, Mr. Big sends his own disguised and armed dogs.
 You need to do whatever it takes to become reunited with your beloved Scraps.

 Scrapyard Dog has some amazingly detailed graphics and incredibly diverse backgrounds – from forests to cities.
 The controls are good and the soundtracks are astonishingly catchy and beautifully match the game’s mood.